surajt97/DiscO/README.md

 ## DiscO game
-A two player advanced board game.
+A two player board game based on Othello.